IBM/istio101/workshop/exercise-1/README.md

     Enter a number> 5
     ```

 6. Install the Kubernetes CLI.
-Go to the [Kubernetes page](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-via-curl) to install the CLI and follow the steps.
+Go to the [Kubernetes page](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-via-curl), and follow the steps to install the CLI.

 ## Access your cluster
 Learn how to set the context to work with your cluster by using the `kubectl` CLI, access the Kubernetes dashboard, and gather basic information about your cluster.